 Armadillo rugs are infused with a rich history of ancient craftsmanship.
 To preserve their beauty and prolong their life, follow these suggestions for rug care.

 Every six months, rotate rugs from end to end or place them in different parts of the house to share the wear.

 Direct sunlight and heat sources, such as gas heaters and fireplaces, can cause the natural fibres to dry out and fade.
 Position your rug away from both.

-Reduce bacteria build-up with sunlight and kill any moth eggs naturally.
+Reduce bacteria build-up with sunlight.
 Every few months, turn your rug over and place it in the sun for an hour.
 Vacuum the back of your rug before repositioning.

 Clean hard floors regularly with microfibre mops and water only (no detergents), or use a steam mop if appropriate.
 Detergent and soap residues can become sticky and collect other dirt, which is then walked onto your rug.
 By keeping your hard floors clean, your rug will stay cleaner for longer.

 Move rugs a few centimetres every month to soften any fading on carpet or timber floors underneath.
 When the rugs are eventually moved from the room, the fading on the floor will be graduated and less noticeable.

 To ensure the longevity of your Armadillo rug, please vacuum your rug regularly.
 Shedding of loose fibres will occur with a new rug.
 We do not recommend using rotating or brush head vacuum cleaners on our rugs if possible.